Best DSLR Cameras iMore 2021

-The D850 is Nikon's latest professional body, and it's billed as the world's best DSLR to date.
+The D850 is Nikon's latest professional body billed as the world's best DSLR to date.
 We agree.
 I've toted the D850 from one side of the country to the other for the last two years, and it's always delivered.
-With 45.7-megapixels (MPs) and a dynamic range that exceeds Nikon's already high standards, this top-shelf camera works for every style of photography and excels in any situation.
+With 45.7-megapixels (MPs) and a dynamic range exceeding Nikon's already high standards, this top-shelf camera works for every style of photography and excels in any situation.
 Internals include 9 frames-per-second (FPS), a 3.2-inch tilting touchscreen LCD, Focus Shift, 4K HD video, a bright viewfinder, 153 autofocus (AF) points, Bluetooth and Wi-Fi, water and dust resistance, and an excellent ISO sensitivity range.

 The battery life on the D850 is outstanding, toughing it out through more than 1,800 clicks of the shutter or 70-minutes of HD video on a single charge.
 Unlike other cameras on our list, the D850 isn't a one-trick pony.
-Thanks to a wide selection of glass available, its high MP count, and excellent dynamic range, this model excels as a wedding camera, it tackles landscapes with ease, does action photography, and anything else you can throw its direction.
+Thanks to a wide selection of glass available, its high MP count, and excellent dynamic range, this model excels as a wedding camera; it tackles landscapes day or night, does action photography, and anything else you can throw in its direction.
 If you're upgrading from an older full-frame Nikon or making the switch from APS-C to full-frame, the Nikon D850 should be at the top of your list.

 - Excellent dynamic range

 - Lacks in-body image stabilization